Raksani/demo-ci/README.md

 ### Building the Application

 Travis has several choices of **build tools** it can use to build and test your project.
-For Java projects, choices are: Ant, Gradle, and Maven.
+For Java projects the choices are: Ant, Gradle, and Maven.
-In this demo project we use good-old Apache [Ant](https://ant.apache.org), a standard software build tool, widely used for Java apps.
+In this demo project we use good-old Apache [Ant](https://ant.apache.org), a standard software build tool widely used for Java apps.

 ### The Ant Build File